 Remember: you’ll need to provide an opt-out with marketing SMS.
 This will change depending on what type of number you have.

-- If you’re sending from a business name (rather than a number), you must include an opt-out link because a business name does not support replies.
+- If you’re sending from a alpha tag (rather than a number), you must include an opt-out link because alpha tags do not support replies.

 - If you are sending from a long code or shortcode – whether shared or dedicated – you might like to put your brand name at the beginning of the message.
 You can also receive replies, so instead of using an opt-out link, say ‘opt-out reply stop’.